How virtue EV can help government plans become reality

 With the necessary increase in demand for EVs that is inevitable for the Government plans to come to fruition, greater pressure will be placed on to the National Grid.
 Currently it is unrealistic to assume that the National Grid could cope with this heightened responsibility.

 This is because the grid is already experiencing supply issues due to the natural increase in demand that has happened with the evolution and advancement of technology and an ever-growing reliance on electrical equipment, such as large data centres and automated processes on a 24-hour basis.
-The concerns for the security of supply is enhanced by statistics which reveal that 986 blackouts or brownouts occurred throughout 2016, a 46% increase on the 2015 rates, which is more than double the increase rate of 20% from 2014-2015.
+The concerns for the security of supply is enhanced by statistics that reveal that 986 blackouts or brownouts occurred throughout 2016, a 46% increase on the 2015 rates, which is more than double the increase rate of 20% from 2014-2015.
 In addition to this the effects of increased EV adoption poses further challenges.

 As a present-day example, imagine a company with a fleet of 20 EVs.
 Assuming the vehicles are kept to a strict 24-hour shift arrangement, it would be crucial for the vehicles to be charged quickly to meet the businesses requirements and schedule.
 The viable option in this case would be rapid chargers.
 However, if all the cars are using rapid chargers, it could result in as many as 10 cars charging simultaneously, as each rapid charger would draw 50kW this would be inflated to a 500kW load which is a very large demand for the majority of commercial businesses, and potentially would result in an infrastructure upgrade being required to support the extra load.